DUTILLEUX, Henri

 Alina Artemyeva, accompanying pianist

-For the opening, he suggests making the mordent quicker but in piano, so it sounds more sudden.
-To prevent the following fast notes from sounding too flat, the student should work more with the embouchure and make the airflow more dynamic.
+After performing the complete Scherzo, Professor Ortega congratulates the student and comments that he misses more resonance in the sound—the note endings remain too flat, even the short ones—and he plays some passages to demonstrate.
+For the beginning, he suggests making the mordent faster but in piano, so it sounds more sudden.
+To prevent the following fast notes from sounding so flat, she must work more with the embouchure and ensure the air is more dynamic.

-They go over a difficult passage slowly: each note should be played with support and an active embouchure to create resonance and avoid a dull sound.
+They slowly review a complicated passage: each note must be played with support and an active embouchure to create resonance and avoid sounding flat.

-They continue working through the movement, focusing on articulation and phrasing, the execution of syncopated mordents on the strong beats, dynamics, sharper accents to build more energy, vibrato, and other expressive details.
+They continue reviewing the movement, stopping at details of articulation and phrasing, execution of syncopated mordents on the strong beat, dynamics, speed of accents to create more energy, vibrato, etc.

-Near the end of the movement, they review a difficult legato passage.
-To improve it, the professor recommends using more air — the "cement" of the sound structure — and making it more fluid.
-He also notes that these passages are excellent for practicing legato at home and can be very useful as exercises for other works.
+Approaching the end of the movement, they review a complicated legato that, for better execution, the professor suggests using more air (which is like the cement of the sound structure) and more fluid.
+Furthermore, these passages are useful for her to practice legato at home—they are very useful as exercises to apply to other works.

 Language: Spanish